joshbwelll/Subscription-Cancelation-Analysis/README.md

-# Subscription-Cancelation-Analysis
+# Subscription-Cancelation-Analysis-for-SaaS-Company

 **Executive Summary:**
-This is a project that was primarily completed in HEX.
-Facing a significant churn issue and major revenue loss, the company leadership wants deeper insights into the reasons behind subscription cancellations to inform future retention efforts.
-This analysis utilizing SQL and Power BI uses user-reported cancellation reasons to identify trends and provide business recommendations to support future retention.
+This project focuses on analyzing subscription cancellations for a SaaS company, leveraging SQL and Power BI to uncover key trends from user-reported cancellation reasons.
+Facing significant churn and revenue loss, company leadership seeks deeper insights into why customers are leaving to inform future retention strategies.
+This analysis identifies primary and secondary reasons for cancellations and provides actionable recommendations to improve customer retention.

 **Business Problem:**
-Company leadership has noticed a big churn problem this year which has had a large negative impact to revenue, so they're planning a company-wide retention effort.
-However, we don't currently have any insights or reporting into why people are churning, so the analytics team has decided to analyze the user-reported data collected in the cancelation workflow within the product to see if there are any trends as to why users are cancelling.
+The company has experienced a substantial increase in churn this year, negatively impacting revenue.
+As part of a company-wide retention initiative, leadership needs to understand why users are canceling their subscriptions.
+Currently, there is no detailed reporting on cancellation reasons, so the analytics team has analyzed user-reported data from the cancellation workflow within the product.
+The goal is to identify key trends and provide data-driven insights to enhance retention strategies.
 ![image](https://github.com/user-attachments/assets/3c2aae43-3ad4-40d0-8f80-eda5e9666de6)

 **Methodology:**
-1. EDA - looking for patterns between the three cancelation reasons
+1. EDA: Patterns between cancelation reasons
 2. Product Funnel Analysis
 3. Data Visualization (Power BI)